its-manishks/pdf_data_masking/README.md

 ## Troubleshooting

-- Ensure Tesseract and Poppler are installed and added to your system's PATH.
+- Ensure Tesseract is installed and added to your system's PATH.
 - Verify that all required Python packages are installed using `pip list`.